holidaycheck/tech-blog/_posts/2017-12-22-responsive-images-srcset-and-sizes.md

 ## The Problem

-We're building a "responsive" web site here, meaning we deliver the same HTML and CSS to mobile and desktop browsers.
-Using CSS media queries the content is then formatted appropriately to fit the Urlauber's screen size.
+We're building a "responsive" web site at HolidayCheck, meaning we deliver the same HTML and CSS to mobile and desktop browsers.
+Using CSS media queries the content is then formatted appropriately to fit the our customer's screen size.
 So the same image will be displayed in different sizes, depending on the viewport size.
 <br/>
-And since Apple's introduced its "Retina" displays, we have another dimension to look at: pixel density of the physical screen.
+And ever since Apple introduced its "Retina" displays, we have another dimension to look at: pixel density of the physical screen.

 ### Background: CSS Units